 b.
 Both parties have full access to the support services in the Health Center and Psychological Counseling Services throughout the process.

 c.
 Retaliation.
-Retaliation of any kind against the student reporting assault or against any witness is strictly prohibited.
+Retaliation of any kind against the student reporting assault or against any person participating in the investigation is strictly prohibited.
 Any retaliation will be treated as a new and additional violation of the code of conduct.